pivotal-cf/docs-pks/nsxt-generate-pi-cert.hbs.md

 You must generate and register the NSX Manager superuser principal identity certificate and key for two situations:

 - You are preparing to install  {{  vars.product }} on vSphere with NSX.
 For instructions, see [Generating the Certificate and Key for Installation](#certificates-nsx-pid-install).
-- You need to rotate the NSX Manager certificate and key for an existing TKGI installation.
+- You need to rotate the NSX Manager certificate and key for an existing {{ vars.product_short }} installation.
 For instructions, see [Rotate the Principal Identity Certificate and Key](#certificates-nsx-pid-rotate).

-The NSX Manager superuser for TKGI has the Enterprise Administrator role and permissions.
+The NSX Manager superuser for {{ vars.product_short }} has the Enterprise Administrator role and permissions.
 See [Role-Based Access Control](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/3-2/administration-guide/authentication-and-authorization/role-based-access-control.html) in the VMware documentation for more information.

 ##<a id='prerequisites'></a>Installation Prerequisites

-Review these prerequisites if you are installing TKGI on vSphere with NSX for the first time.
+Review these prerequisites if you are installing {{ vars.product_short }} on vSphere with NSX for the first time.

-If you are rotating the NSX Manager certificate for an existing TKGI installation, see [Rotate the Principal Identity Certificate and Key](#certificates-nsx-pid-rotate), below.
+If you are rotating the NSX Manager certificate for an existing {{ vars.product_short }} installation, see [Rotate the Principal Identity Certificate and Key](#certificates-nsx-pid-rotate), below.

 <ul>
   <li>